dita-ot/docs/reference/markdown/MDITA-syntax-reference.md

-MDITA is the [Lightweight DITA][LwDITA] authoring format based on [Markdown].

-It is designed for users who want to write structured content with the minimum of overhead, but who also want to take advantage of the reuse mechanisms associated with the DITA standard and the multi-channel publishing afforded by standard DITA tooling.

-The _MDITA_ format uses [CommonMark] as the underlying markup language.

-The MDITA parser included in the `org.lwdita` plug-in provides preliminary support for MDITA and additional Markdown constructs as described in this syntax reference.
+In 2017, the Markdown plug-in was superseded by the _LwDITA_ plug-in, which was bundled with DITA-OT 3.0, and added new formats for [Lightweight DITA][LwDITA].
+The `mdita` format implements the subset of Markdown features proposed in the latest specification drafts, but differs in some ways from the original [Markdown DITA](./Markdown-syntax-reference.md) format.

-To apply LwDITA-specific processing to Markdown topics, set the `@format` attribute to `mdita`:
+To apply the stricter LwDITA-specific processing to a Markdown topic, create a topic reference in your map and set the `@format` attribute to `mdita`:

 ```xml
 <map>